LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### Complex OcTree

 Actually, I used [OcTree](https://en.wikipedia.org/wiki/Octree) at first.
-Gradually, after search for some codes on [Github repo](https://github.com/jcummings2/pyoctree), I thought its a painstaking job.
+Gradually, after searching for some codes on [Github repo](https://github.com/jcummings2/pyoctree), I considered its a painstaking job.
 Why not just split pixels' RGB scales?

-**Fantastic as OcTree is, I think setting RGB intervals comes as a better way.**
+**Fantastic as OcTree is, I think setting RGB intervals seems to be a better way.**

 ### Implementation